Wildlife photography is a very popular specialty, and for good reason.

-When it is full of distracting elements, such as sticks "sticking out" of an animal's head, it distracts from the picture.
+When it is full of distracting elements, such as sticks “sticking out” of an animal's head, it distracts from the image.
 Typically, you want a soft, fuzzy background that isolates the subject from its surroundings.

 However, this is definitely a rule that can be broken.

 I like it when a second animal blurs in the background, but is still distinguishable.
 I think that gives the photo depth and a three-dimensional look.

 Often ignored, the foreground can also be used to your advantage.